Armenian genocide: Death marches

-On 24 September 1915, United States consul Leslie Davis visited Lake Hazar and found nearby gorges choked with corpses and hundreds of bodies floating in the lake.
+On 24 September 1915, United States consul Leslie Davis visited Lake Hazar and found hundreds of corpses in the water and in nearby gorges.

 Although the majority of able-bodied Armenian men had been conscripted into the army, others deserted, paid the exemption tax, or fell outside the age range of conscription.
 Unlike the earlier massacres of Ottoman Armenians, in 1915 Armenians were not usually killed in their villages, to avoid destruction of property or unauthorized looting.
 Instead, the men were usually separated from the rest of the deportees during the first few days and executed.
 Few resisted, believing it would put their families in greater danger.
 Boys above the age of twelve (sometimes fifteen) were treated as adult men.
 Execution sites were chosen for proximity to major roads and for rugged terrain, lakes, wells, or cisterns to facilitate the concealment or disposal of corpses.
 The convoys would stop at a nearby transit camp, where the escorts would demand a ransom from the Armenians.
 Those unable to pay were murdered.
 Units of the Special Organization, often wearing gendarme uniforms, were stationed at the killing sites; escorting gendarmes often did not participate in killing.

 At least 150,000 Armenians passed through Erzindjan from June 1915, where a series of transit camps were set up to control the flow of victims to the killing site at the nearby Kemah gorge.
 Thousands of Armenians were killed near Lake Hazar, pushed by paramilitaries off the cliffs.
 More than 500,000 Armenians passed through the Firincilar plain south of Malatya, one of the deadliest areas during the genocide.
 Arriving convoys, having passed through the plain to approach the Kahta highlands, would have found gorges already filled with corpses from previous convoys.
 Many others were held in tributary valleys of the Tigris, Euphrates, or Murat and systematically executed by the Special Organization.
 Armenian men were often drowned by being tied together back-to-back before being thrown in the water, a method that was not used on women.